 The course is divided in two main parts:

-The ICWCT was initiated as a response to a recommendation at UNESCO's General Conference in 1980, and has been organized in Norway every second year since 1984.
+The ICWCT was initiated as a response to a recommendation by UNESCO and has been organized in Norway every second year since 1984.
 It is directed towards professionals who have been working for some years within the field of wood conservation.
 The ICWCT covers a wide range of interdisciplinary topics relating to both buildings and objects made of wood.
 Theoretical and practical aspects of wood conservation are given equal consideration.
-Interesting cultural heritage sites constructed in wood will be visited during the course.
+Relevant cultural heritage sites constructed in wood will be visited during the course.

-For the first time, the ICWCT 2018 course programme will be divided into two main components:
+The ICWCT 2020 course programme will be divided into two main components:

-The curriculum includes distinct but interconnected units covering aspects of: properties of wood; factors affecting the decay of wood; principles of conservation, preventive conservation; conservation of objects and painted surfaces, archaeological wood and furniture; conservation of wooden buildings and structures., including wood working tools and machinery.
-The course will include an onsite practical workshop and a study tour to selected wooden heritage sites in Norway.
-As a part of the programme, each participant is expected to give a 20-minute presentation from his or her work experience in their own country.
+The curriculum includes distinct but interconnected units covering aspects of: properties of wood; factors affecting the decay of wood; principles of conservation, preventive conservation; paint and surface treatment, conservation of wooden objects and furniture as well as the conservation of wooden buildings and structures.
+The course includes an onsite practical workshop with an introduction to the use of traditional tools and a 4-day study tour to selected wooden heritage sites in Norway.

 Lecturers from Norway and other countries will be contributing to the course.
 All are recognized experts within the field of conservation and with various backgrounds and professional experience.

-The course concludes with an exam, giving 15 university credits if passed.
-A full-time presence and active participation during both the on-line component and the course period in Oslo is required to be allowed to submit the exam and to obtain the course certificate.
+The course concludes with a practical exam, giving 15 (ECT) university credits if passed.
+A full-time presence and active participation during both the on-line component and the course period in Oslo are required to be allowed to participate in the exam and to obtain the course certificate.

 Course participation is free of charge for the selected participants.